ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Experiments

 \subsection{Limitations}

 The effectiveness of the proposed shadow ray supervision in reconstructing neural scenes is demonstrated by extensive experiments.
 However, as an early attempt to model shadow rays, our method is based on several assumptions.
 We assume the scene does not emit light and ignore inter-reflections to simplify light modeling.
 We observe that some thin structures are too complex that they can still be missing in our reconstruction.
-It is a general limitation and can be improved by the progress in neural SDF.
+It is a general limitation and can be improved by the progress in thin structure neural SDF, as indicated by very recent works\cite{DBLP:journals/corr/abs-2211-14173,DBLP:conf/cvpr/0001LLY22}.